shinefield/mangoszerodocumentation/file-formats/dbc/gmsurveyquestions.rst

 GMSurveyQuestions.dbc
 =====================

-The *game master survey questions* table contains definitions for questions asked after game master support has been provided.
+The *game master survey questions* table contains questions to be asked during a game master survey, which is usually issued after a ticket is closed.

 Table structure
 ---------------